BarkleyBG/clusteredinterference/README.md

 References and acknowledgments
 ==============================

-The manuscript relating to `clusteredinterference` is: - Barkley, B. G., Hudgens, M. G., Clemens, J. D., Ali, M., and Emch, M. E. (2017).
-Causal Inference from Observational Studies with Clustered Interference. *arXiv preprint arXiv:1711.04834*.
+-   The manuscript introducing the methods in `clusteredinterference` is:
+    -   Barkley, B. G., Hudgens, M. G., Clemens, J. D., Ali, M., and Emch, M. E. (2017).
+Causal inference from observational studies with clustered interference. *arXiv preprint arXiv:1711.04834*.
 URL <https://arxiv.org/abs/1711.04834>.
 -   The terminology of **partial interference** is attributed to Sobel (2006):
     -   Sobel, M. E. (2006).
 What do randomized studies of housing mobility demonstrate?
 Causal inference in the face of interference. *Journal of the American Statistical Association*, 101(476), 1398-1407. [doi: 10.1198/016214506000000636](http://dx.doi.org/10.1198/016214506000000636)
 -   Please see the [`inferference`](https://cran.r-project.org/package=inferference) package for related estimators from the following articles: